Common Abusive Personality Traits of Narcissistic Personality Disorder

 Other Forms of Possible Abusive Tendencies

 There are many different types of abusive traits when it comes to those with narcissistic personality disorders.
 This comes down to a case-by-case basis and can vary in severity.
 It’s vital to spot the signs and possible traits of NPD in a relationship.
-Some other forms of abuse include the following:
+Some abusers frequently exhibit these behaviors:

 - Competition – Constantly one-upping others so they are at the top